-The following additional security methods apply with an Enterprise licence:
+Note: the following additional security methods apply to accounts with an Enterprise licence:

 No more hassling with separate passwords and especially convenient for clients with more employees that require an account or the ability to view publications.
 They can go directly to the application or publication via a methodology which is already familiar to the employee.